KxSystems/docs/docs/license/gcp-insights.md

     or constitute the parties as partners or joint venturers.
-    Neither party shall create or assume any obligation on behalf of the other party for any purpose whatsoever, unless such other party expressly agrees to such an obligation in writing.The parties to this Agreement do not intend that any term of this Agreement will be enforceable by any third party or person who is not a party to this Agreement.
-For the avoidance of doubt this Agreement is between you and Kx and is entirely separate to any terms you may have agreed to within Microsoft Azure or Azure Marketplace.
-This Agreement and all related documents and all matters arising out of or relating to this Agreement whether in contract, tort, or statute shall be governed by and construed in accordance with the laws of the State of New York, United States of America, except as to copyright matters covered by U.S.
+    Neither party shall create or assume any obligation on behalf of the other party for any purpose whatsoever, unless such other party expressly agrees to such an obligation in writing.
+The parties to this Agreement do not intend that any term of this Agreement will be enforceable by any third party or person who is not a party to this Agreement.
+For the avoidance of doubt this Agreement is between you and Kx and is entirely separate to any terms you may have agreed to within GCP.

-    Federal Law.
+    This Agreement and
+    all related documents and all matters arising out of or relating to this Agreement whether in contract, tort, or statute shall be governed by and construed in accordance with the laws of the State of New York, United States of America, except as to copyright matters covered by U.S. Federal Law.
 This Agreement is deemed entered into at New York by both parties.
 Each party irrevocably and unconditionally agrees to the exclusive jurisdiction of the State of New York and it will not commence any action, litigation, or proceeding of any kind whatsoever against any other party in any way arising from or relating to this Agreement and all contemplated transactions, including, but not limited to, contract, equity, tort, fraud, and statutory claims, in any forum other than the State of New York (except as permitted by Kx as detailed below).
 User hereby waives any objections to venue in those courts.
 Each party agrees that a final judgment in any such action, litigation, or proceeding is conclusive and may be enforced in other jurisdictions by suit on the judgment or in any other manner provided by law.
 Should any provision of this Agreement be declared unenforceable in any jurisdiction, then such provision shall be deemed to be severed from this Agreement and shall not affect the remainder hereof.
     Furthermore, with respect to a violation by you of the provisions of sections 2 and 5 and/or payment obligations relating to this Agreement, or for actions for injunctive relief to protect Kx Confidential Information, Kx will have the right at its discretion to seek remedies in courts of competent jurisdiction within any applicable territory.

-The United Nations Convention on Contracts for the International Sale of Goods and the Uniform Computer Information Transactions Act, as currently enacted by any jurisdiction or as may be codified or amended from time to time by any jurisdiction, do not apply to this Agreement.
+    The United Nations
+    Convention on Contracts for the International Sale of Goods and the Uniform Computer information Transactions Act, as currently enacted by any jurisdiction or as may be codified or amended from time to time by any jurisdiction, do not apply to this Agreement.

     User and the organization which you represent and have bound to the terms of this Agreement shall be jointly and severally liable for User’s obligations under this Agreement.
-This Agreement supersedes all prior or contemporaneous representations,
+    This Agreement supersedes all prior or contemporaneous representations, negotiations, or other communications between
-    negotiations, or other communications between the parties relating to the subject matter of this Agreement.
+    the parties relating to the subject matter of this Agreement.
 It replaces and supersedes any previous oral or written agreements, in relation to this Agreement including any previous versions of the Agreement accessed by the User or any representative from the organization which you have bound under this Agreement, and any understandings or other communications between the parties in connection with this Agreement.
 The waiver by either party of a breach or right under this Agreement will not constitute a waiver of any other or subsequent breach or right.

     Non-performance of either party shall be excused to the extent that performance is rendered impossible by strike, fire, flood, governmental acts, order or restrictions, failure of suppliers, or any other reason where failure to perform is beyond the control and not caused by the negligence of the non-performing party.

-User agrees that KX Insights™ is “commercial computer software” and/or “commercial computer software documentation”
+    User agrees that Kx Insights™ is “commercial computer software” and/or “commercial computer software documentation”
-    pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction, release, performance, display, or disclosure of KX Insights™ by a U.S. government agency shall be prohibited except as expressly permitted by this Agreement, which terms shall govern.
+    pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction, release, performance, display, or disclosure of Kx Insights™ by a U.S. government agency shall be prohibited except as expressly permitted by this Agreement, which terms shall govern.